The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Results for the ferromagnetic Ising model

-Fig.~\ref{fig:autoencoder_model} shows that the latent dimension resembles the behaviour of the magnetization per spin configuration as a function of the temperature.
+Fig.~\ref{fig:autoencoder_model} shows that the latent { variable} resembles the behaviour of the magnetization per spin configuration as a function of the temperature.
 The absolute average magnetization defines the order parameter of the system distinguishing the two different phases.
-For the case of the autoencoder we can define an additional quasi-order parameter as the absolute average latent dimension.
+For the case of the autoencoder we can define an additional quasi-order parameter as the absolute average latent { variable}.

-In the left-hand-side of Fig.~\ref{fig:average_latent} we provide the magnetisation as a function of the temperature while on the right-hand side we provide the absolute latent dimension.
-Indeed the absolute latent dimension looks similar to the magnetisation, albeit becoming steeper as the lattice size increases.
-Clearly, the magnetization behaves as an order parameter with the characteristics of a second order phase transition while the absolute latent dimension is consistent with a first order phase transition.
-We can, therefore, conclude that the absolute average latent dimension can be used as an order parameter to identify the critical temperature, but cannot capture the right order of the phase transition.
-The fact that ${\tilde z}$ as a function of the temperature becomes steeper as the lattice size increases suggests that the critical temperature $T_c(L)$ as a function of the lattice size $L$ extracted from the autoencoder data will suffer less from finite-size scaling effects as discussed in detail in Section \ref{subsec:criticaltemperature}.
+In the left-hand side of Fig.~\ref{fig:average_latent} we provide the magnetization as a function of the temperature while on the right-hand side we provide the absolute latent { variable}.
+Indeed the absolute latent { variable} looks similar to the magnetization, albeit becoming steeper as the lattice size increases.
+Clearly, the magnetization behaves as an order parameter with the characteristics of a second order phase transition while the absolute latent { variable} resembles a behaviour consistent with a first-order phase transition.
+Of course, a more careful study needs to be carried out in order to understand better whether the latent variable can actually capture a first-order phase transition.
+We can, therefore, conclude that the absolute average latent { variable} can be used as an order parameter to identify the critical temperature, but cannot capture the right order of the phase transition.
+The fact that ${\tilde z}$ as a function of the temperature becomes steeper as the lattice size increases suggest that the critical temperature $T_c(L)$ as a function of the lattice size $L$ extracted from the autoencoder data will suffer less from finite-size scaling effects as discussed in detail in Section \ref{subsec:criticaltemperature}.

 Traditionally, $T_c(L)$ can be extracted by probing the peak of the magnetic susceptibility $\chi$ at zero magnetic field $h$, where

 According to finite size scaling theory, close enough to $T_c$, magnetic susceptibility $\chi$ scales as